 The goal of Drama Club is to perform a skit at the end of the year for the Zoneton Talent Show in front of the entire student body.
 Even though everyone involved might not be on the stage, there is always something exciting to do!

-Zoneton Middle School’s students are a part of the Bullitt County School System’s Independent Learning Experience Activities Program, more familiarly known as I LEAP, which spans from Kindergarten through twelfth grade.
+Zoneton Middle School’s students are a part of the Bullitt County School System’s gifted program, which spans from Kindergarten through twelfth grade.

 Individual students are placed in the program in accordance with the guidelines from the Kentucky Department of Education.
 Activities for gifted students vary from grade/school level, according to needs and opportunities, with no single option serving all schools.

 The Student Leadership team is comprised of 2 students from each homeroom elected by their peers, making a total of about 42 students.